preethamrn/pokemondens/README.md

 - Add hover to show Pokemon functionality
 - Show Pokemon icons (download sprites from Serebii)
 - Add list of all pokemon to each den (from Serebii)
+- Support list of Pokemon in a table